It’s officially January, which signals the beginning of everyone’s favorite part of the year: tax season, or as we like to think of it, refund season!

 Why wait for a tax refund check in the mail, when you can have it automatically deposited directly into your Chime Account?

-Step 1: Get your Spending Account and Routing Numbers.
+Step 1: Get your Checking Account and Routing Numbers.

 First things first.
 Get your bank account information: